 Every Tuesday at the BottleNeck Lounge, a bottle of a featured red or white wine costs only $10.

-Sundays are Game Night at BottleNeck: They supply Apples to Apples, Scrabble, Cards Against Humanity, and Uno, plus a NES hooked up to the TV.
-If none of those appeal (or you don’t like to share), feel free to bring your own.
+Sundays are game night at BottleNeck Lounge: They supply Apples to Apples, Scrabble, Cards Against Humanity, and Uno, plus a NES hooked up to the TV.
+If none of those appeal, feel free to bring your own.

 Zut alors!
 Café Presse vous invitons à parler la meilleure langue du monde tous les deux mercredis à Café Presse à la Table Française.
 Seattle Language Academy vous donnera un formateur pour chaque cours, et les étudiants de français de tous les niveaux sont invités à nous joindre.
 Songez à tous les beaux gens que vous y rencontrerez!
 Chouette!
-Et: C'est gratuit.
-Free.
+Et:... more » Free.

-Come to Cafe Presse for a monthly family-style French supper paired (optionally, but vive a little!) with wine. $40 for food and wine, $25 for food only.
+Come to Cafe Presse for a delicious monthly family-style French supper paired (optionally, but vive a little!) with wine.
+Varies.

 The goal of Biscuit Bitch is "to bring fresh, homemade food with attitude to the partying masses of Downtown Seattle" on Friday and Saturday nights.
 They do this with biscuits and gravy/jam/etc. served in various bitchy incarnations for prices ranging between $5 and $13.